1. What is The Big Read?

 6. I'm not a grantee.
 Can I obtain copies of the Reader's, Teacher's, or Audio Guides?

-The full content of all these materials is available free-of-charge in the Our Books section, but the print versions of the Reader's Guides, Teacher's Guides, and Audio Guides are available to Big Read grantees only.
+Yes, the full content of all these materials is available free-of-charge in the Our Books section.

 7. How do you select the featured works for The Big Read?